 Some optimisation problems in electrical power systems

-Electrical power grids are a rich source of problems in optimization and data analysis.
+Electrical power grids are a rich source of problems in optimisation and data analysis.
 This talk describes work on two such problems.
-In the first, we formulate a bilevel optimization problem to identify possible vulnerabilities by finding the attack that causes maximal disruption.
+In the first, we formulate a bi-level optimisation problem to identify possible vulnerabilities by finding the attack that causes maximal disruption.
 In the second, we describe multivariate logistic regression (MLR) and deep learning approaches for identifying outages in a grid from real-time sensor network data.
-We show that when these classifiers are trained to recognize the “signature” of outages under a variety of network conditions, they can identify outages correctly in the vast majority of cases.
+We show that when these classifiers are trained to recognise the “signature” of outages under a variety of network conditions, they can identify outages correctly in the vast majority of cases.
 An extension of our approach allows identification of optimal sensor locations.